Traginops irroratus

 Taxonomic stability

-The of Odiniidae has remained relatively stable, with Traginopinae consistently recognized as a containing Traginops.
+The classification of Odiniidae has remained relatively stable, with Traginopinae consistently recognized as a containing Traginops.
 The T. irroratus has not been subject to recent taxonomic revision or synonymization.

 Data deficiency